boveia/TLAEventCleaning/doc/noiseBurstLookup-2017and2018.md

 # how to retrieve noise burst info from the COOL database?

 The following are notes from the 2015 development of the TLA noise burst lookup tools.
-For 2016 changes, skip to [here][notes2016]
+For 2016 changes, skip to [here][notes2016].
+For 2017--2018 changes, skip to [here][notes20172018].

 ## accessing the DB from athena.py